robjpar/pmc/S20-App_04-Website/heroku_deployment_steps.md

-# Steps to deploy a static Flask website to Heroku
+# Steps to deploy a Flask website to Heroku

 ## Git Installation (if not already done)